nptran/spring-mail-demo/README.md

 # spring-mail-demo
-A project about sending email via Spring Boot
+A project about sending message via Spring Boot